koidxueqin/JuneyCandles/README.md

 - Python: Python 3.6 or later
 Required Libraries
 - Android Studio: For the graphical user interface for a Android application
-- Pyrebase: For interacting with Firebase
+- SQL Management Studio: For interacting with Firebase

 ### Installing